 The Foundation does not have research facilities.

 The Buffalo Bill Center of the West is home to the McCracken Research Library which contains tens of thousands of books and is uniquely focused on the history and art of the American West.
 Reference books on artists like Miller and the mountain man era are generously represented.
 The Center is located in Cody, Wyoming.

-The Museum of the Mountain has an extensive collection of fur trade materials in their research library.
+The Museum of the Mountain has an extensive collection of fur trade materials in its research library.
 To ensure that a Museum staff person will be available to assist, research at the Museum of Mountain Man is by appointment only.
-The library and archives in Pinedale, Wyoming are accessible year round.
+The library and archives in Pinedale, Wyoming are accessible year-round.
 Appointments can be made by calling the museum curator at 307-367-4101.

-Use of images on the Alfred Jacob Miller Online Catalog should be limited to non-commercial, educational, and personal use only.
+Use of images on the Alfred Jacob Miller Online Catalogue should be limited to non-commercial, educational, and personal use only.
 The Foundation cannot grant permission for works from other collections.
-Certain images on the Online Catalog may be protected by copyright, trademark, rights of privacy/publicity, or related interests owned by one or more third parties.
+Certain images on the Online Catalogue may be protected by copyright, trademark, rights of privacy/publicity, or related interests owned by one or more third parties.

 The Ron Tyler book is out of print at this time.
 Copies can be purchased, however, at any number of used book stores that feature western books and on several websites that sell used books.

 Comments or corrections should be emailed to info@AlfredJacobMiller.com.